h2oai/datatable/README.md

 package is closely related to R's [data.table][] and attempts to mimic its core algorithms and API.

-Currently `datatable` is in the Alpha stage and is undergoing active development.
-The API may be unstable; some of the core features are incomplete and/or missing.
+Currently `datatable` is in the Beta stage and undergoing active development.
+Some of the features may still be missing.
 Python 3.5+ is required.

 ## Project goals